jeremytammik/tbc/a/1993_dark_icon.md

 ### Dark Icons and Event Lifetime

-Revit 2024 brought us theme switching functionality that may require new icons, and a new `NewFamilyInstance` overload;
+Revit 2024 brought us theme switching functionality requiring new icons, and a new `NewFamilyInstance` overload;
 meanwhile, the AI revolution acceleration continues growing:

 - [Dark theme icons](#2)